Photo by Enes royalfound

 When is Spain too hot to visit?
 Madrid and Seville in July–August are genuinely too hot for comfortable outdoor tourism (38–46°C).
 The coast (Barcelona, San Sebastián, Málaga) has the sea moderating to 27–32°C in July, which is tolerable but still hot.
 For travelers sensitive to heat, Spain’s tourist season ideally ends in June and resumes in September.

 Is the Basque Country worth including?
-Yes — the Basque Country (San Sebastián and Bilbao) has a year-round moderate Atlantic climate (18–24°C in summer, 10–15°C in winter — never extreme in either direction), the world’s highest concentration of Michelin-starred restaurants per capita (San Sebastián has the most Michelin stars per person of any city in the world), and the extraordinary Guggenheim Bilbao (the Frank Gehry titanium-clad building, 1997, arguably the most important single building of the late 20th century).
+Yes — the Basque Country (San Sebastián and Bilbao) has a year-round moderate Atlantic climate (18–24°C in summer, 10–15°C in winter — never extreme in either direction), the world’s highest concentration of Michelin-starred restaurants per capita (San Sebastián has the most Michelin stars per person of any city in the world), and the striking Guggenheim Bilbao (the Frank Gehry titanium-clad building, 1997, arguably the most important single building of the late 20th century).
 The Basque Country can be visited most comfortably in May–October, with October being excellent for the gastronomic festivals.